 Social Animal might primarily be a content research tool, but it’s also a very powerful influencer marketing tool.

-First, you can use the regular content research tab to search for your keywords and see a list of the top domains and top authors sharing content:
+First, you can use the regular content research tab and search for content using keywords.

 On the left-hand side of the screen, you can see a list of the 5 top domain and 5 top authors; following that, you can widen your research by looking up all the domains and authors to see all of the articles being shared by that published/author.